langalex/couch_potato/README.md

 ### Installation

-Couch Potato is hosted as a gem on gemcutter.org which you can install like this:
+Couch Potato is hosted as a gem which you can install like this:

-    sudo gem install couch_potato --source http://gemcutter.org
+    (sudo) gem install couch_potato

 #### Using with your ruby application:

     require 'rubygems'
     require 'couch_potato'

-Alternatively you can download or clone the source repository and then require lib/couch_potato.rb.

-You MUST specify the name of the database:
+After that you configure the name of the database:

     CouchPotato::Config.database_name = 'name_of_the_db'

 The server URL will default to http://localhost:5984/ unless specified:

     CouchPotato::Config.database_name = "http://example.com:5984/name_of_the_db"

+Optionally you can configure which framework you want to use for validations (either validatable or ActiveModel)

+    CouchPotato::Config.validation_framework = :validatable | :active_model

 #### Using with Rails